 One of South Carolina’s biggest draws for travel nurses is its participation in the NLC.
-The NLC is a multistate nursing license that allows nurses to practice in the 29 participating states without having to apply for a new license each time.
+The NLC is a multistate nursing license that allows nurses to practice in one of the participating states without having to apply for a new license each time.
 The multistate license makes practicing across state borders more affordable and convenient, and helps remove the cumbersome expenses and paperwork involved in securing multiple licenses.

 As the nationwide nursing shortage continues to loom, the situation in South Carolina is especially dire.
 According to the bureau of labor statistics, South Carolina expects to face a nursing shortage of 24 percent over the next few years.
 The U.S. Department of Health and Human Services’ National Center for Health Workforce Analysis anticipates South Carolina will have a shortage of 10,400 nurses by the year 2030.
 South Carolina is one of just four states projected to have shortages of more than 10,000.

 South Carolina is home to nearly 100 hospitals and healthcare institutions.
 Charleston Health-University Medical Center is nationally ranked in ten specialties and high performing in an additional 15 specialties, procedures and conditions, according to U.S. News & World Report.
 Eight additional hospitals are high performing in an additional 36 specialties, procedures and conditions, according to the same report.